MicrosoftDocs/cpp-docs/docs/parallel/concrt/how-to-use-parallel-containers-to-increase-efficiency.md

 [!code-cpp[concrt-carmichael-primes#1](../../parallel/concrt/codesnippet/cpp/how-to-use-parallel-containers-to-increase-efficiency_1.cpp)]

-## Example: Compute Carmichael function
+## Example: Compute prime and Carmichael numbers

 The following example uses the `is_prime` and `is_carmichael` functions to compute the sets of prime and Carmichael numbers.
 The example uses the [concurrency::parallel_invoke](reference/concurrency-namespace-functions.md#parallel_invoke) and [concurrency::parallel_for](reference/concurrency-namespace-functions.md#parallel_for) algorithms to compute each set in parallel.
 For more information about parallel algorithms, see [Parallel Algorithms](../../parallel/concrt/parallel-algorithms.md).